Quramy/ts-graphql-plugin/docs/CUSTOMIZE_TYPE_GEN.md

 ### Custom Scalar hook

-`customScalar` is special callback method to customize mapping GraphQL scalar field to TypeScript types.
+`customScalar` is a special callback method to customize mapping GraphQL scalar field to TypeScript types.

 The core generator outputs `any` for custom scalr fields because the generator does not know which TypeScript type should they be mapped to.